 The presence and availability of loading zones is very important to downtown business owners.
-Of particular concern during the study was the removal of parking and loading zones from the 100 and 200 blocks of Appleton Street.
-New loading zones are proposed on Oneida Street and Appleton Street and additional parking areas are proposed on Lawrence Street where none currently exist to help mitigate this concern.
-The Appleton Street loading zone and portions of the Oneida Street loading zone would not be available until after the Blue Ramp and YMCA ramp were removed.
-City staff should continue to work with downtown businesses to determine the most suitable locations for loading zones.
-One suggestion being considered is creating a loading zone on the west side of Houdini Plaza.
+Of particular concern during the study was the removal of parking and loading zones from the 100 (near Houdini Plaza) and 200 (near the Blue Ramp) blocks of Appleton Street.
+New loading zones are proposed on Oneida Street and in the 100 and 200 blocks of Appleton Street.
+Additional parking areas are proposed on Lawrence Street where none currently exist to help mitigate this concern.
+The Appleton Street loading zone in the 200 block (near existing Blue Ramp) and portions of the Oneida Street loading zone would not be available until after the Blue Ramp and YMCA ramp were removed.
+Following the July Municipal Services Committee meeting, a loading zone on the west edge of Houdini Plaza in the 100 block of Appleton Street was added to the proposed improvement plan.
 It should be noted that Houdini Plaza may be considered a Section 4(f) resource.